-- by supporting the principles of the Universal Declaration of Human Rights
+• The principles of the Universal Declaration of Human Rights

 We require all our suppliers/manufacturers to support and adhere to the following principles:

-- General principle
+• General principle

-- Forced labour
+• Forced labour

-- Disciplinary practices
+• Disciplinary practices

-- Child labour
+• Child labour

-- Wages and working hours
+• Wages and working hours

-- Working conditions
+• Working conditions

-- Freedom of association and the rights to collective bargaining are respected
+• Freedom of association and the rights to collective bargaining are respected

 Must not use any forced, bonded or involuntary labour.

-Physical abuse or discipline, the threat of physical abuse, sexual or other harassment, and verbal abuse or other forms of intimidation shall be strictly prohibited.
+Physical abuse or discipline, the threat of physical abuse, sexual or other harassment, and verbal abuse or other forms of intimidation is strictly prohibited.

-Companies shall develop or participate in and contribute to policies and programmes which provide for the transition of any child found to be performing child labour to enable her/him to attend and remain in quality education until no longer a child.
+Suppliers/manufacturers will develop or participate in and contribute to policies and programmes which provide for any child found to be performing child labour for them to attend and remain in quality education until they are no longer a child.

 Wages and working hours

-Overtime will not be demanded on a regular basis and should always be compensated at a premium rate.
+Overtime will not be demanded on a regular basis and will always be compensated at a premium rate of pay.